White paper

 For users, ONESOURCE Indirect Tax modules streamline the entire tax process by automating transactional computations, ensuring regulatory compliance, and enabling communication between different software platforms.
 On the IT side, these capabilities make it possible for users in different departments to share data without the need for IT assistance.
 ONESOURCE's integration architecture also makes it easier for users to work across legacy software platforms in ways that were previously impossible without IT involvement.

-All of these capabilities reduce the risk of audits and penalties, and fewer audits mean less IT time spent locating data and back-tracing various accounting processes.
-And even when IT gets involved, standardized coding and streamlined data processes make it possible to accomplish in minutes tasks that used to take hours.
+All these capabilities reduce the risk of audits and penalties, and fewer audits mean less IT time spent locating data and back-tracing various accounting processes.
+Even when IT gets involved, standardized coding and streamlined data processes make it possible to accomplish in minutes tasks that previously took hours.

-Better communication between different departments and software programs also results in improved alignment of strategic business priorities within the organization as a whole.
-Countless efficiencies and insights can be achieved when data sharing between departments is possible, and this de-siloing of data can unleash a surprising amount of energy for improving business processes and spurring innovation.
+Better communication between different departments and software programs also results in improved alignment of strategic business priorities within the entire organization.
+Countless efficiencies and insights can be achieved when data-sharing between departments is possible, and this de-siloing of data unleashes a surprising amount of energy for improving business processes and spurring innovation.

 6. Hassle-free indirect tax engine

-IT departments are sometimes reluctant to add new software because they suspect that the implementation and upkeep will just create more work on their end.
-ONESOURCE was designed with these concerns in mind, and is engineered to create as little friction in the system as possible.
+IT departments are sometimes reluctant to add new software because they suspect that the implementation and upkeep will create more work.
+ONESOURCE was designed to alleviate these concerns, and its engineering creates as little friction in the system as possible.

 For example, once ONESOURCE Global Tax Determination is installed, its tax engine runs automatically in the background 24/7, instantly calculating transactional taxes and feeding data to the appropriate channels.
-No independent coding is necessary — the entire package is a self-contained, self-servicing module that uses artificial intelligence to diagnose and address issues as they arise.
+No independent coding is necessary.
+As discussed earlier, the entire package is a self-contained — self-servicing module that uses artificial intelligence to diagnose and address issues as they arise.
 That means fewer work tickets for IT coding change requests, less time spent on systemic minutiae, and more time available to address higher-order IT concerns.

-Furthermore, IT never has to worry about whether the company’s indirect taxes are being calculated correctly, because ONESOURCE’s tax engine is supported and maintained by a team of tax experts who continuously update indirect tax rules and regulations for 190 different countries.
+Another crucial benefit: IT never has to worry about whether the company's indirect taxes are being calculated correctly because ONESOURCE's tax engine is supported and maintained by a team of tax experts who continuously update indirect tax rules and regulations for 200 different countries and territories.

 7. Data mining and risk assessment

 To meet their ever-expanding reporting responsibilities, modern tax departments must gather and analyze more data than ever before.
-Obtaining the necessary indirect tax data can be a challenge, however, especially if it resides in departments using incompatible software — or worse, on individual hard drives.
+Obtaining the necessary indirect tax data can be a challenge, however, especially if it resides in departments or on systems using incompatible software — or worse, on individual hard drives.

-ONESOURCE data analysis tools allow users to query a company’s indirect tax data in a number of different ways — to identify accounting needs, pinpoint tax savings opportunities, run trend analyses, evaluate tax strategies, and more.
+ONESOURCE data analysis tools allow users to query a company's indirect tax data in several different ways: to identify accounting needs, pinpoint tax savings opportunities, run trend analyses, evaluate tax strategies, and more.

 8. Improved security